thewca/tnoodle/README.md

 ### Releasing

 First make sure that `./gradlew build` works.
-This will involve installing the android sdk and setting up an ANDROID_HOME environment variable.

 - Bump the version number in the root project `build.gradle.kts`.
 - Verify that all tests succeed by invoking `./gradlew check`.